emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 unclear which language owns and is responsible for deleting an object when it moves between languages.
 To make object ownership more explicit, *embind* supports smart pointers and return value policies.
-Return value polices dictate what happens to a C++ object when it is returned to JavaScript.
+Return value policies dictate what happens to a C++ object when it is returned to JavaScript.

 To use a return value policy, pass the desired policy into function, method, or property bindings.
 For example: